hoho/conkitty-route/README.md

 `Object`

-When you want to add some constraints to URI parameters or transform URI parameters values, use `params` setting. `params` setting value should be an object, where the key is a parameter name and the value is one of the
+When you want to add some constraints to a URI parameters or transform a URI parameters values, use `params` setting. `params` setting value should be an object, where the key is a parameter name and the value is one of the
 following:

 - `String`, should be strictly equal to this string.
-- `RegExp`, should not be undefined and should match this `RegExp`.
+- `RegExp`, should match this `RegExp`.
 - `Array`, should be strictly equal to one of this array items.
-- `Function`, the function will receive a value matched by URI pattern and should return a processed value or `undefined` in case the value doesn't match.
+- `Function`, the function will receive a value matched by a URI pattern and should return a processed value (or `undefined` in case the value doesn't match).

 #### data